 Recalling the Taylor expansion \eqref{Taylor}, the above proposition yields for $a = p\pi/q$ and any $\alpha \in \mathbb C \setminus \{\pm2\}$:

 recalling Proposition \ref{Trace}.
-Livšic criterion \ref{Livšic} then ensures that the root vectors are total.
+Livšic criterion \ref{Livšic} then ensures that the root vectors are complete.
 The Bessel property is independent of $\alpha$.
-Therefore, using Theorem \ref{RieszCriterion}, we have managed to generalise the result of \cite{CH} also for $\alpha \in \mathbb C$:
+Therefore, using Theorem \ref{RieszCriterion}, we have managed to generalize the result of \cite{CH} also for $\alpha \in \mathbb C$:

 \begin{theorem} Let $\alpha \in \mathbb C \setminus\{\pm 2\}$, $a = p\pi/q$.
 Then the root vectors of $A(p\pi/q, \alpha)$ form a Riesz basis in $\mathcal H$. \end{theorem}